libregraphicsmeeting/lgm-video-archive/docs/basics.md

 - <del>audio recording</del> (added)
 - language : there were talks in French at LGM 2007
 - licence : some talks in the 2007 have licence information: CC-BY, CC-BY-SA, Public Domain...

+Note: Should we use specific fields for Youtube and Archive.org?
+This doesn't seem helpful.
+The ElementJS media player (included in WordPress) can handle Youtube links as well as direct links to OGV or MP4 files.
+So let's keep it simple and use one custom field for all video formats and providers.

 #### Talks: Categories